knetikmedia/knetikcloud-csharp-net35-client/docs/GamificationAchievementsApi.md

 Create a new achievement definition

 If the definition contains a trigger event name, a BRE rule is created, so that tracking logic is executed when the triggering event occurs.
-If no trigger event name is specified, the user's achievement status must manually be updated via the API.
+If no trigger event name is specified, the user's achievement status must manually be updated via the API. <br><br><b>Permissions Needed:</b> ACHIEVEMENTS_ADMIN

 ### Example
 ```csharp